 "Back in my day a soda only cost a nickel!"
 You've probably heard someone say it.
 Heck, you might have even been the one who said it!
 This statement represents an easy way to understand inflation.
 Inflation is simply the increase in prices over time.
 The government has a number of ways to measure this, but the most common is the Consumer Price Index, or CPI for short.
 This index tracks the price of numerous consumer goods over time.

 Many people argue about how effective CPI is at really measuring the rise of prices over time, but everyone agrees that over time, prices of most consumer goods do generally go up.
 Some prices go up faster than others - like college tuition.
-Some might go up slower, or at times even trend downward - like gasoline right now!
+Some might go up slower, or at times even trend downward - like electronics.
 But we know that inflation is real and it's something that we need to contend with when planning out our future finances.
 It's the reason we can't be content just parking our savings in cash.
 If prices rise, the value of that cash actually decreases every year.

 But my tip to recent graduates was not to worry about inflation - a factor which is largely out of their control.
 Instead it was to worry about their own personal "lifestyle inflation".
 This refers to the increase in what you spend as your income rises.
 Naturally when we were younger we didn't go out to lavish dinners or go on expensive trips too frequently.
 But as your income rises your propensity to spend on these things also rises